-Website builders such as Wix, GoDaddy and Squarespace make it sound like designing a website yourself will be a breeze.
+Website builders such as Wix, GoDaddy, and Squarespace make it sound like designing a website yourself will be a breeze.
 If only it was that easy!
-The truth of these builders are, you will likely spend a great deal of that rare commodity – TIME – on a website that will never even come close to hitting your traffic, lead or sales goal.
+The truth of these builders is, you will likely spend a great deal of that rare commodity – TIME – on a website that will never even come close to hitting your traffic, lead or sales goal.

 Did I mention that you only rent these sites?
 That’s right, you don’t own the site you built because they won’t let you transfer them to another web hosting provider when you don’t want to pay them anymore due to “proprietary coding”.